beinborn/SemanticDrift/README.md

 __Sentence-based__

-1) You can contact us to get the embeddings and the sentences for research purposes (TODO: provide link to data when paper camera-ready).
+1) The sentences have been extracted from Europarl and can be found in data/sentence-based/embeddings/part.
+The embeddings have been extracted using Laser.
+You can contact us if you want to be sure to use exactly the same embeddings.

 1) If you want to use other sentences, you need to install Laser: https://github.com/facebookresearch/LASER and follow their instructions to get embeddings.